 As for the other routes that start near Piani d'Erna, you can choose to climb in 3 ways:

 The trail begins without difficulty in a south-south-west direction although it is characterized by many ups and downs, some of which are assisted by chains and cables in the most exposed sections.
-This section does not present any particular difficulty, however, care must be taken in the case of damp soil.
-The path continues until it reaches some exposed aided ledges, one of which also has a bracket supporting the progression.
+This section does not present any particular difficulty, however, pay attention in the case of damp soil.
+The path continues until it reaches some exposed aided ledges, one of which has also a metal bracket supporting the progression.
 From this stretch onwards the path becomes more challenging and we are entering the gully following the white-red-yellow signs.
-We go up an exposed coast on the right side with the help of cable gaining meters in a stretch that is certainly steeper and more difficult than the previous ones set between the spiers of the North ridge of the Resegone.
+We climb a short ledge on the right side with the help of cable gaining meters in a stretch that is certainly steeper and more difficult than the previous ones set between the spiers of the Northern ridge of Resegone.

 Proceeding we enter in fact the narrowest part of the Canalone Bobbio.
 A stretch of just under 100 meters must be traced with several aided boulders.
-We ascend boulders, never exposed, aided with walls that develop between 2 and 4 meters.
+We ascend boulders, never exposed, aided with short walls that develop between 2 and 4 meters.
 They generally face a diagonal crossing with a couple of exceptions in which you climb vertically.
-As you ascend the landscape becomes more austere and rocky until it enters a narrow stretch with a gorge where the key passage of the path extends, which however remains of moderate difficulty.
-Once up the short section, we find ourselves inside the gorge with a rocky pulpit of about 3 meters to climb and then cross diagonally to the left.
-With this stretch, the difficulty of the route ends and you continue steeply uphill on the path of mixed earth and steep peaks.
+As you ascend the landscape becomes more austere and rocky until it enters a narrow gully where the key passage of the path extends, which however remains of moderate difficulty.
+Once up the short section, we find ourselves inside the gully with a rocky pulpit of about 3 meters to climb and then cross diagonally to the left.
+With this stretch, the difficulties of the path ends and we continue in steep climb on the path mixed of grass and stones steeply.
 We now continue crossing the summit meadows in the direction of the Selletta di Bobbio where the Carlo Villa Aided path ends (2h from the start of the aided path - 2h 20 'from the top station of the cable car).

 For the descent, the most common option is to reach Rifugio Azzoni in about 20 minutes along the ridge in a south-south-west direction.
 From the hut you can go down to Piani d'Erna via Trail 1 and then at the saddle to the right to Path 5 (1h 45 'from the end of the trail - 4h total) or go down directly to the car park on trail 1 until you pass the Rifugio Stoppani and reach the parking lot (2h 30 from the end of the path - 4h 45 'total).